RunningWomann/Room3_Covid-19/README.md

 ### Presentation Requirements
 You will prepare a formal 10-minute presentation that covers the following topics:

- <br /> Questions that you found interesting and what motivated you to answer them
+Questions that you found interesting and what motivated you to answer them
   <br />Where and how you found the data you used to answer these questions
   <br />The data exploration and cleanup process (accompanied by your Jupyter notebook)
  <br /> The analysis process (accompanied by your Jupyter notebook)